Henry Lorne Masta

-Henry Lorne Masta (born March 9, 1853) was an Abenaki writer, teacher, and scholar of the Abenaki language.
+Henry Lorne Masta (March 9, 1853 – May 12, 1943) was an Abenaki writer, teacher, and scholar of the Abenaki language.
 He was also a respected leader in the Abenaki community.
 Masta published Abenaki Legends, Grammar, and Place Names in 1932.
-He began writing the book in 1929 at 77 years of age.
+He began writing the book in 1929 at 79 years of age.
 Abenaki is a member of the Algonquian languages family and is spoken in Quebec and neighboring US states.
 There are few native speakers—the language is spoken by only 3% of the current Abenaki population.
 Masta was fluent in French, English and the Abenaki language.